 If you’re choosing between two options, do research on both of them.
 What are the roles that you can do with those skills?
 Are there specific career growth opportunities or challenges the job would entail?
 What kinds of projects and teams you would be working with?
 Which companies would hire you and what would be your earning potential?
 Don’t forget you can always check Glass Door to see typical salaries.

 Make sure you do this research thoroughly for every single option.
 Search the internet, social media and network.
 Reach out to people on LinkedIn and go to events, talk to them about their day to day life doing job X. Collect as much data as possible – make sure you don’t forget to take notes!

 3. Analyse your findings

-I’m a huge believer in following your intuition, but this step is purely rational.
+I’m a huge believer in following your intuition to make career decisions, but this step is purely rational.
 Have you seen how tech companies compare their products/pricing packages by listing features and providing more information about them side by side?
-Compare your options (let’s limit it to 4 wining ones) side by side, using categories that are important to you – we’ve already created those in step 1.
+Compare your options (let’s limit it to 4 wining ones) side by side.
+Use categories that are important to you – we’ve already created those in step 1.

 At the bottom of every single column, list entry job requirements including any skills, experience, certifications and so on.
 You can also rate your current skills next to them.

 4. Imagine yourself doing that job

 Now we’re getting to the point where your intuition can start to shine.
 Why do I think it’s important?
 Because you’re not a robot and you want to make sure that you enjoy the career path you select for yourself!
 You will be spending on average 40 hours a week working in this field if successful.
 So, I think it’s important to make a career decision that feels right, interests and lights you up the most.